mikwielgus/topola/CONTRIBUTING.md

 Unfortunately, the
 [contracts](https://docs.rs/contracts/latest/contracts/) library which
-we have been using enforces post-conditions via closures, which have numerous limitations.
+we have been using enforces post-conditions via closures, which have deal-breaking limitations.
 To bypass these we have forked and modified it to use `try` blocks instead.
 The fork is vendored in the [vendored/contracts/](vendored/contracts/) directory.

 However, `try` blocks aren't present in stable Rust versions yet, so to